 Way back in 2009, the very first cryptocurrency, Bitcoin, debuted.
-Cryptocurrencies are a digital currency that exist without a government to back them; for many users, the value of cryptocurrency is the fact they allow users to make transitions completely anonymously.
-Right now, the going rate for one Bitcoin is a little more than $12,000 American for one Bitcoin, which would seem to put the entire issue out of reach for ordinary people living ordinary lives.
+Cryptocurrencies are digital currency that exist without a government to back them; for many users, the value of cryptocurrency is the fact they allow users to make transitions completely anonymously.
+Right now, the going rate for one Bitcoin fluctuates daily, but has reached as high as $42,000 American for one Bitcoin, which would seem to put the entire issue out of reach for ordinary people living ordinary lives.

 You see, powerful encryption doesn’t just happen.
 Powerful encryption is created by performing mathematical calculations in quantities large enough to make anyone’s eyes cross.
 Every time the calculation is performed, the cryptocurrency pays the person performing it a very, very small payment.
 This is known as cryptocurrency mining.

 The problem with cryptocurrency mining is that it requires a tremendous amount of computer processing power.
 If you’ve got the resources, the legitimate way to get into cryptocurrency mining on a significant scale is to build a server farm or access cloud-based servers; neither option is particularly affordable and there are a lot of would-be cryptocurrency miners out there.

 There’s always a shady way to do things, and that’s true for cryptocurrency mining.
 Hackers have developed a number of ways to use a website’s visitors’ computing power to expand their cryptocurrency mining operations.
 This involves hidden scripts that are triggered any time a website visitor watches a video, views an advertisement, downloads a file, plays a game, or fills out a recaptcha in order to access additional content.
 This slows down the visitors’ computer, sometimes very noticeably.